 --Texas Lawyer’s Creed

 The Waco-McLennan County Young Lawyers Association encourages all licensed attorneys practicing in McLennan County to meet the State Bar of Texas aspirational goal that each Texas attorney render at least 50 hours of legal services to the poor each year.
-We challenge all attorneys to report their pro bono and public service activities for the calendar year beginning January 1st and ending the following December 31st to the Pro Bono Challenge coordinator to meet the collective goal of 2,500 hours by December 31, 2017.
+We challenge all attorneys to report their pro bono and public service activities for the calendar year beginning January 1st and ending the following December 31st to the Pro Bono Challenge coordinator to meet the collective goal of 2,500 hours.